celestiaorg/docs/docs/nodes/quick-start.md

 ## Celestia App

-`celestia-app` is the software that allows you to run Validator nodes and also provide RPC endpoints.
+`celestia-app` is the software that allows you to run validator nodes and also provide RPC endpoints.

 `celestia-app` covers the Consensus layer, while `celestia-node` covers the Data Availability layer.